 Dr. Jane Cho, DVM, DACVO

 Dr. Cho is originally from New York and earned her DVM from Cornell University, where she graduated in the top 10% of her class.
 She completed an internship at the Animal Medical Center in New York and then worked in a general small animal practice in Manhattan before returning to Cornell for a 3-year residency in Comparative Ophthalmology.
 Specializing in ophthalmology for over 20 years, she has worked as a clinical ophthalmologist in New Jersey and Alaska, and has lectured on diverse topics in ophthalmology at meetings across the country.
 She has also published in both veterinary journals and in veterinary textbooks, including a chapter in the textbook Focused Ultrasound Techniques for the Small Animal Practitioner (currently in press in 2019), and a chapter in the well-loved Veterinary Clinical Advisor textbook whose 4rd edition will be published in 2019.
 She was recently chosen to collaborate in the chapter on Ophthalmic Surgery in the newest edition of Fossum's Small Animal Surgery textbook.
 In addition to academic writing, she has served as a Visiting Lecturer in the Department of Ophthalmology at the Cornell University Hospital for Animals in Ithaca.
 She lectures regularly at Mercy College, where she has been teaching students in the Veterinary Technology program since 2008.
 In 2013, Dr. Cho was nominated and later elected by her fellow ophthalmology Diplomates to the prestigious Board of Regents of the American College of Veterinary Ophthalmologists (ACVO), the leadership body of the national ophthalmology specialty college.
-In 2018 she completed her tenure as President of the ACVO and is the current chair of the ACVO Nominating Committee.
-She is a longstanding Editorial Board member of the journal Veterinary Ophthalmology, and has served on both the Examination Committee of the ACVO and the national annual conference ACVO Planning Committee.
+She served as an ACVO Regent from 2013-2018.
+In 2018 she completed her tenure as President of the ACVO and currently serves on the ACVO Nominating Committee.
+She has been a longstanding Editorial Board member of the journal Veterinary Ophthalmology, and has served on both the Examination Committee of the ACVO and the national annual conference ACVO Planning Committee.
 She is also a member of the Executive Board of the Westchester-Rockland Veterinary Medical Society and the Mercy College Advisory Board.
 She is a Diplomate and a Board Certified Member of the American College of Veterinary Ophthalmologists, as well as a member of the American Veterinary Medical Association, the Westchester-Rockland Veterinary Medical Association and the New York State Veterinary Medical Society.

 Dr. James Gaarder, DVM, DACVO